Undergraduate student services and advising

 Students are encouraged to meet with their assigned undergraduate advisor at least once each semester.
 New students are required to meet with an advisor before being cleared to enroll in classes.
 Continuing students are encouraged to meet with an advisor at least once each semester.

-If you have a quick question, you can email email@example.com.
+If you have a quick question, you can email [email protected].

 Please provide your 10-digit ASU ID.

-Be prepared when meeting or contacting an advisor.
+Be prepared when meeting with or contacting an advisor.
 For example, have your ASU ID with you, make a list of questions, and review your unofficial transcript and/or your Degree Audit Report (DARS) through MyASU.
 Know why you want to meet with an advisor and prepare necessary materials for the meeting.
 If you are a transfer student, please come prepared with information about your transfer coursework.
-It is recommended that you also bring something with which to take notes.
+It is recommended that you also have something with which to take notes.

 Undergraduate advising philosophy